 - The FDD is responsible for the management of any ballooning at the event during the effective times of a Flying Display and has primacy for any ballooning outside these times on the day of an event.
-FDDs can delegate the supervision, planning, organisation and subsequent running of balloon activity to a suitably qualified balloon pilot but the ultimate responsibility for the safe operation lies with the FDD. - 10.5 Balloons require a large area to lay out and prepare for inflation.
+FDDs can delegate the supervision, planning, organisation and subsequent running of balloon activity to a suitable person as defined in CAP 1739 but the ultimate responsibility for the safe operation lies with the FDD.
+Where not superseded by the present document, the detailed provisions set out in CAP 1739 apply to all ballooning operations. - 10.5 Balloons require a large area to lay out and prepare for inflation.
 This area can be between the Crowd Line and the display axis.
 The specific requirements for the setup, lay out, inflation, free flight, tethered flight and deflation should be discussed with the FDD in advance. - 10.6 If aircraft are displaying, wake vortices might be generated which could affect the lay out and inflation of the balloons.
 Consideration by the FDD and or the EO must be given to the effects on the Balloon of any form of wind generation.

-10.7 Further information regarding balloons at an event is available in "CAP1739 Safety Guidance for Balloon Events"53.
+10.7 Further information regarding balloons at an event is available in "CAP1739 Safety Guidance for Balloon Events" 55.

-53 CAP 1739 due to be published Spring 2021
+55 CAP 1739 due to be published Spring 2021